-HOMEROOM CLASSES
+HOMEROOM

-Homeroom classes serve a variety of purposes at Snow Canyon Middle School.
-School business is conducted, and announcements are made during this time.
+Homeroom classes are on Friday and serve a variety of purposes at Snow Canyon Middle School.
+School business is conducted and announcements are made during this time.
 Students should also use this time to complete assignments, makeup tests, check grades with their homeroom teacher or read if all of their work is completed.
 It is expected that students will be prepared for homeroom each day with work to complete and/or a book to read.
-Grades and citizenship marks from homeroom will be considered when determining eligibility for extra-curricular activities.
+Grades and citizenship marks from homeroom will be considered when determining eligibility for extracurricular activities.